- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 James Harkness, CIP Lead, Michigan Intelligence Operations Center, Michigan State Police

 Jim Harkness currently serves as the Critical Infrastructure Protection (CIP) Analyst for the Michigan Intelligence Operations Center (MIOC).
-He is responsible for the statewide management and administration of all critical infrastructure and key resource (CIKR) related information and documents, collection of suspicious activity reporting, as well as facilitating outreach and training for CI/KR facility owners and operators.
+He is responsible for the statewide management and administration of all critical infrastructure and key resource (CIKR) related information and documents, collection of suspicious activity reporting, as well as facilitating outreach and training for critical infrastructure facility owners and operators.

 Dr. Kleene is currently the Director of the Virginia Department of Health, Office of Drinking Water (ODW) with 20 years of experience in the area of water quality, information solutions, and critical infrastructure security.
 He is currently responsible for executing the ODW mission of providing clean safe drinking water to the citizens of the Commonwealth.